Small Intestine Cancer Clinical Trials

 As a National Cancer Institute-designated Comprehensive Cancer Center, Moffitt has established an outstanding reputation for excellence in cancer research.
 As we continue to expand the knowledge base about all forms of cancer, we use clinical trials as a way to translate breakthrough laboratory discoveries into accessible treatment options for current and future cancer patients, improving their survival rate and quality of life.

-If you've been diagnosed with small intestine cancer and are interested in clinical trials, the experts at Moffitt offer consultations with or without referrals.
-Call 1-888-663-3488 or complete a new patient registration form online.
+If you've been diagnosed with small intestine cancer and are interested in clinical trials, our clinical trial navigators can answer your questions.
+Call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.